Customer Management

 **Behavior:**

-• Do not automatically create customers
+* Such tickets do **not** automatically create customers

-• Are not linked to any customer
+* The ticket are **not** linked to any customer

-• Always remain in the Source Collection
+* They remain in the Source Collection (like Email Collection or Web Chat)

 **Why?** This prevents cluttering your workspace with one-off consumer requests that don't represent ongoing customer relationships.

-Internal Domains
+### Internal Domains

 Your company's own email domains are treated as internal domains.